ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/Certificate Format.md

 ## Free certificates {#section_rbm_std_zdb .section}

-The free certificate here is Alicloud CDN Digicert DV version SSL Free certificate, only available for Alibaba Cloud CDN service.
+The free certificate here is Alibaba Cloud CDN Digicert DV version SSL Free certificate, only available for Alibaba Cloud CDN service.
 It cannot be managed in the SSL Certificates service of Alibaba Cloud Security.
 This certificate is only used to enable HTTPS Secure Acceleration in CDN, and you cannot obtain its public and private keys for other use.

 -   The application process for a free certificate takes 5-10 minutes.
 While waiting, you can also go back and choose to upload a custom certificate or select a managed certificate.
 -   You can always switch among custom, managed or free certificate no matter which one you enable at the beginning.